 The Best Time to Visit Lago di Braies

 The early bird gets the worm…and Lago di Braies much less crowded.
-The lake’s favorable position off a main mountain roadway makes it an attractive destination for tour groups.
+The lake’s favorable position off the main mountain roadway makes it an attractive destination for tour groups.
 If you arrive early in the morning, many group tour types tend to still be roaming the lands of snore.
 Let them sleep.

 They can miss the rising sun breaking the peaks and plunging like a waterfall into a still sea of jade.
 You, on the other hand, will take in a sight that touches your heart forever.

 We suggest arriving early and departing early.
 If you are visiting during the summer (high season), plan on 6 AM.
 You’ll encounter photographers, but minimal tourists.
 Those visiting in so-called offseasons can arrive a bit later between 7:00-8:00 AM.

 Additional Sights, Activities & Considerations